Roguelike-Celebration/rainway-desktop-app/host-example/README.md

 # host-example

-Host example using the Rainway SDK.
+A basic example that allows all web clients to connect and stream the desktop.

 ## Getting Started